netuno-org/doc/docs/academy/cluar/templates.md

 sidebar_label: Templates
 ---

+How a page's overall layout is defined, and how to create new templates.

 ## Introduction

 A **Template** defines a [Page](/docs/academy/cluar/pages/overview)'s overall layout — it's the value of the page's `template` field, and corresponds to a folder in `website/src/pages/Template/`.